lachioma/ThermalMaster-p1-camera/README.md

 ### Make that IP permanent on Raspberry Pi

-Run these commands on the Raspberry Pi.
+Run these commands on the Raspberry Pi.\
+Here is for "Wired connection 1".
+Further below is for "netplan-eth0".

 1. Set the permanent static IP